Tighter COVID restrictions imposed in London as infections surge

 Data published last week showed case rates per 100,000 people in London stood at 191.8, putting the city ahead of regions that have stricter rules in place, such as the West Midlands.

 Based on that data, the government raised concerns about the spread of the virus in London schools and announced a programme of mass testing.
-Two London boroughs, Greenwich and Islington, have unilaterally decided to close their schools altogether.
+Two London boroughs, Greenwich and Islington, have unilaterally decided to close their schools.

-On the issue of the new variant, Hancock said there was currently nothing to suggest that it was likely to cause more serious disease or that it would not respond to a vaccine.

 Our Standards: The Thomson Reuters Trust Principles.